CM4all/beng-proxy/doc/bp.rst

 - ``zeroconf_service``: if specified, then register this listener as Zeroconf service in the local Avahi daemon.
 This can be used by :program:`beng-lb` to discover pool members.

+- ``translation_socket``: if at least one is specified, then this translation server is used instead of one from the global configuration (see :ref:`translation_servers`).

 ``ssl_client``
 --------------